 I’ve just said: “No education without friendship; no friendship that is not also an education.”
 This claim is neither new, nor particularly original.
 To the contrary: it’s the foundational assertion of Western philosophy, already avowed in the name the tradition gave itself.
 The word “philosophy,” which comes from the Ancient Greek word philosophía, describes the very sort of relationship to learning that Amherst College strives for—what we might call “the art of caring for the capacity for thought.”

-Therefore, what we find suggested in the notion of philía-sophía could be loosely (but perhaps more loyally) translated as being a friend to thought.
+Therefore, the activity we find described the notion of philía-sophía is something akin to being a friend to thought.

 The Amherst Work Ethic: I. Against Homework

 Thoreau writes: “The really efficient laborer will be found not to crowd his day with work, but will saunter to his task surrounded by a wide halo of ease and leisure.
 There will be a wide margin for relaxation to his day.
 He is only earnest to secure the kernels of time, and does not exaggerate the value of the husk.… Those who work much do not work hard.”